ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 <CODE ENDS>
 ~~~~

 Note that not all cryptographic functions are required for use by `ietf-tpm-remote-attestation.yang`.
-However the full definition of Table 3 of {{TCG-Algos}} will allow use by additional YANG specifications.
+However, the full definition of Table 3 of {{TCG-Algos}} will allow use by additional YANG specifications.

 # IANA Considerations